EthanThatOneKid/discord_app/README.md

 Define and serve Discord application commands.

-By leveraging TypeScript's type system, `discord_app` ensures type-safety in defining application commands, utilizing your schema to inject type information into your handlers.
+By leveraging TypeScript's type system, `discord_app` ensures type-safety in defining application commands, utilizing your application command schema to inject type information into your interaction handlers.

 > Application commands are native ways to interact with apps in the Discord
 > client.
 There are 3 types of commands accessible in different interfaces: the